A symmetric primal-dual algorithmic framework for saddle point problems: Algorithm and Convergence Properties

 \section{Algorithm and Convergence Properties}

 In this section, we first present the algorithmic framework for \eqref{Problem} and show that our algorithm has a nice convergence behavior through a toy example.
-Then, we prove that our algorithm is globally convergent and has a linear convergence rate under some standard conditions used in the primal-dual literature.
+Then, we prove that our algorithm is globally convergent and has a linear convergence rate under some standard conditions (see \eqref{condition} or more details in Remark \ref{rm1}) used in \cite{CP11}.